We all love an inspirational meme, but that doesn’t mean it’s good advice.

 A 20 percent effort from Eliud in a marathon might be great to most people.
-However, he got there not by constantly shooting for great, but by consistently raising is good.
+However, he got there not by constantly shooting for great, but by consistently raising his good.

 2) Seeking Great Invites Perfectionism

-We confuse great with perfect and it’s easy to get paralyzed in search for perfection.
+We confuse great with perfect, and it’s easy to get paralyzed in search of perfection.

 Instead, be good at as much as you can, as often as you can, until something starts to work.